Written by Jenny McWhirter on 01 / 06 / 2016

 After a few days of exploring you’ll feel like you’ve been dropped into an endless David Attenborough documentary.

 Not to be missed: Jungle trekking is a must-do to see the diversity of the wildlife that calls Borneo it’s home.
-Spend 10 weeks exploring and you’ll get 5 days learning jungle survival skills and trek into the depths of the rainforests.

 The good news is that it is super easy to get around the different countries of South East Asia, both within and between.
 You’ve got three main options when it comes to travel – bus, taxis or tuk tuks and airplanes.
 Trains aren’t really an option in South East Asia so don’t rely on these.